 The call for evidence documents are available on the Stage 4 consultation page.

 In 2023 we held a formal consultation for Stage 2 MPAs and a call for evidence for Stage 3 MPAs.
 These ran from 17 January 2023 to 28 March 2023.
 The Stage 2 consultation sought views on a proposed byelaw to manage bottom towed fishing gear in 13 MPAs.

 Consultation documents are available on our Stage 2 consultation page.
 The Stage 3 call for evidence sought additional evidence and views on evidence and analysis of the impacts of fishing on seabed features in English MPAs.
 Call for evidence documents are available on our Stage 3 consultation page.

 We will review the information received during the Stage 4 call for evidence to update and finalise the Stage 4 Fishing Gear MPA Impacts Evidence documents and inform our understanding of pressures of interest and potential management options.
 This will be used to inform draft site level assessments, and management options where required, for each of the Stage 4 MPAs.

-The information received during the Stage 2 formal consultation and Stage 3 call for evidence has been reviewed.
+The information received during the Stage 3 call for evidence has been reviewed.
 Thank you to everyone who provided a response.
 Updates are being made to assessments, management documents and impacts evidence documents where appropriate.
 Where necessary, we will progress the implementation of management measures to ensure relevant MPAs are protected, whilst ensuring we deliver the appropriate levels of consultation with stakeholders.
 We will be sharing further updates as soon as possible.

 Consultations - managing fishing in HPMAs